-We caution you that these forward-looking statements are subject to all of the risks and uncertainties, most of which are difficult to predict and many of which are beyond our control, incident to the exploration for and development and production of oil, natural gas and NGL.
+We caution you that these forward-looking statements are subject to all of the risks and uncertainties, most of which are difficult to predict and many of which are beyond our control, incident to the exploration for and development and production of oil, natural gas and natural gas liquids ("NGLs").
 We disclose important factors that could cause our actual results to differ materially from our expectations as discussed under "Risk Factors" and "Management's Discussion and Analysis of Financial Condition and Results of Operations" and elsewhere in this Annual Report on Form 10-K. Factors that could cause our actual results to differ materially from the results contemplated by such forward-looking statement include:

-- · commodity price volatility; - the impact of epidemics, outbreaks or other public health events, and the related effects on financial markets, worldwide economic activity and our operations; - · the impact of COVID-19, and governmental measures related thereto, on global demand for oil and natural gas and on the operations of our business; - uncertainties about our estimated oil, natural gas and NGL reserves, including the impact of commodity price declines on the economic producibility of such reserves, and in projecting future rates of production; - the concentration of our operations in the Permian Basin and the San Juan Basin; - difficult and adverse conditions in the domestic and global capital and credit markets; - lack of transportation and storage capacity as a result of oversupply, government regulations or other factors; - lack of availability of drilling and production equipment and services; - potential financial losses or earnings reductions resulting from our commodity price risk management program or any inability to manage our commodity risks; - failure to realize expected value creation from property acquisitions and trades; - · access to capital and the timing of development expenditures; - environmental, weather, drilling and other operating risks; - · regulatory changes, including potential shut-ins or production curtailments mandated by the Railroad Commission of Texas; - · competition in the oil and natural gas industry; - loss of production and leasehold rights due to mechanical failure or depletion of wells and our inability to re-establish their production; - our ability to service our indebtedness; - cost inflation; - political and economic conditions and events in foreign oil and natural gas producing countries, including embargoes, continued hostilities in the Middle East and other sustained military campaigns, the armed conflict in

-Ukraine and associated economic sanctions on Russia, conditions in South America, Central America, China and Russia, and acts of terrorism or sabotage;
+- · commodity price volatility; - the impact of epidemics, outbreaks or other public health events, and the related effects on financial markets, worldwide economic activity and our operations; - uncertainties about our estimated oil, natural gas and NGL reserves, including the impact of commodity price declines on the economic producibility of such reserves, and in projecting future rates of production; - the concentration of our operations in the Permian Basin and the San Juan Basin; - difficult and adverse conditions in the domestic and global capital and credit markets; - lack of transportation and storage capacity as a result of oversupply, government regulations or other factors; - lack of availability of drilling and production equipment and services; - potential financial losses or earnings reductions resulting from our commodity price risk management program or any inability to manage our commodity risks; - failure to realize expected value creation from property acquisitions and trades; - access to capital and the timing of development expenditures; - · environmental, weather, drilling and other operating risks; - · regulatory changes, including potential shut-ins or production curtailments mandated by the Railroad Commission of Texas; - · competition in the oil and natural gas industry; - · loss of production and leasehold rights due to mechanical failure or depletion of wells and our inability to re-establish their production; - our ability to service our indebtedness; - cost inflation; - political and economic conditions and events in foreign oil and natural gas producing countries, including embargoes, the Israel-Hamas war, attacks in the Red Sea and other continued hostilities in the Middle East and other sustained military campaigns, the armed conflict in Ukraine and associated economic sanctions on Russia, conditions in South America, Central America, China and Russia, and acts of terrorism or sabotage;